kamilmuzyka/reviseus/README.md

     `npm install`

     Make sure the postinstall script runs after the install script (it should happen automatically).
 If not, do:

     `npm run postinstall`

+    or

+    `cd client && npm install`

 2. Create _.env_ file in the project root directory and put the following code inside of it: